kubesphere/website/content/en/docs/toolbox/web-kubectl.md

 weight: 15500
 ---

 The Kubernetes command-line tool, kubectl, allows you to run commands on Kubernetes clusters.
-You can use kubectl to deploy applications, inspect and manage cluster resources, view logs and more.
+You can use kubectl to deploy applications, inspect and manage cluster resources, view logs, and more.

 KubeSphere provides web kubectl on the console for user convenience.
 By default, in the current version, only the account granted the `platform-admin` role (such as the default account `admin`) has the permission to use web kubectl for cluster resource operation and management.